Ronaldo-001/wildlife-detection-system/Readme.md

 ## Features

-- Real-time wild animal detection using YOLO-V8
+- Real-time wild animal detection using YOLO-V8.
-- Live video feed from the webcam
+- Live video feed from the webcam.
-- Detection results are sent to a remote server
+- Detection results are sent to a remote server.
-- Web interface for viewing the live feed and detection results
+- Web interface for viewing the live feed and detection results.

 ## Installation